IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-financial.md

 -->

 ## Composite $PlatformShort$ Stock Chart

+In this example, the financial chart is plotting revenue for United States.

 <!-- TODO show code for FinancialChart with:
 - the dataSource set to multiple data sources
 - the volumeType="Column"